NVIDIA/fsi-samples/gquant/README.md

 gQuant node plugins can be registered in two ways:

+  1. (Recommended)Write a external plugin using 'entry point' to register it.
+Check the `external` directory for details
-  1. Register the plugin in `gquantrc` file.
+  2. Register the plugin in `gquantrc` file.
 Check the `System environment` for details
-  2. Write a external plugin using 'entry point' to register it.
-Check the `external` directory for details

 ## System environment